 The origin of the short-lived isotopes, and their presence just at the moment when the solar system was coming into being, is an enigma.
 Some had half-lives as short as 100,000 years, in a context where the Milky Way had already supposedly been in existence for 8–9 billion years.
 They must have come into existence some time after the elements that make up the bulk of the chondrites, by some natural process.
 But what was that process?

 One idea is that most of the radioisotopes were synthesised by exceptionally high-energy solar irradiation of dust particles in the nebula.
 But this cannot have been the whole story, for such reactions could not have generated 60Fe.
-Iron-60 is an isotope that can only form, it is thought, in the extreme conditions that occur just before a massive star explodes into a supernova.
+Iron-60 can only form, it is thought, in the extreme conditions that occur just before a massive star explodes into a supernova.
 An alternative scenario is that a nearby massive star happened to explode about this time and seeded the nebula with heavy elements.
 The blast might even have precipitated the nebula’s collapse into a disc, after which the disc condensed into the sun and myriad smaller bodies.